cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/core-spec/README.md

 ### CEL's framework

 Since OVM was originally proposed as a concept of shared language for various Layer2 protocols, we have been focusing on implement a concrete system to utilize unique advantages of OVM.
-This lead to the advent of [framework name].
+This lead to the advent of Gazelle.
-[framework name] consists of three main components: OVM contract, OVM client and compiler.
+Gazelle consists of three main components: OVM contract, OVM client and compiler.

 ## Contributors